 - 5.1.
-Changes in the consortia formed in response to the RFP are not allowed without written consent from the GTM and the substance of a bid already submitted is never allowed to change.
-Changes to the consortium could be considered at the GTM's discretion.
-The following procedure must be followed: - 5.1.1. the consortium advises the GTM of the proposed change, in writing, with full details of the reason for the change, the parties involved and the impact on the consortium; - 5.1.2. the GTM will apply the same evaluation criteria as set out in clause 2 of the RFP to re=asses the consortium, using, where possible the same evaluation process.
-The required standard is that the changed consortium should score at least the same number of points it scored during pre-gualification: - 5.1.3. if satisfactory, the GTM will advise the consortium in writing; and - 5.1.4. if unsatisfactory substitution is provided, the consortium will be disqualified and the GTM will advise the consortium in writing.
+Changes in the consortia formed in response to the RFP is not allowed without written consent from the GTLM and the substance of a bid already submitted is never allowed to change.
+Changes to the consortium could be considered at the GTLM's discretion.
+The following procedure must be followed: - 5.1.1. the consortium advises the GTLM of the proposed change, in writing, with full details of the reason for the change, the parties involved and the impact on the consortium; - 5.1.2. the GTLM will apply the same evaluation criteria as set out in clause 0 of the RFP to re asses the consortium, using, where possible the same evaluation process.
+The required standard is that the changed consortium should score at least the same number of points it scored during pre-qualification; - 5.1.3. if satisfactory, the GTLM will advise the consortium in writing; and

+5.1.4. if unsatisfactory substitution is provided, the consortium will be disqualified and the GTLM will advise the consortium in writing.